Aviary

 export_frame

-methodOptionally, we can define a function to export a snapshot of the environment and its state for visualization or debugging purposes.
+MethodOptionally, we can define a function to export a snapshot of the environment and its state for visualization or debugging purposes.

-If an environment can be instantiated without anything other than a task (i.e., it implements from_task
+If an environment can be instantiated without anything other than the task

 ), you can start a server to view its tools: